 To prevent dawn phenomenon, it’s important to work with a medical professional to help prevent or correct high morning glucose levels.
 This may include:

 Having a flu or a cold can affect blood sugar levels and can raise the risk for of getting very ill.
 Experts recommend putting together a sick day plan with the healthcare team so people with diabetes are prepared ahead of time.
-This can include guidance on when they should call the doctor, how often to check blood sugar, additional symptoms to watch for, and perhaps a preparing a kit of supplies to have on hand when illness strikes.
+This can include guidance on when they should call the doctor, how often to check blood sugar, additional symptoms to watch for, and perhaps preparing a kit of supplies to have on hand when illness strikes.

 Frequent blood glucose testing using fingerstick tests can cause bruising.
 This can make it painful and difficult to test insulin levels.
 Using good fingerstick techniques, such as frequently changing lancets and rotating fingerstick sites, can help.